prplecake/media-server-scripts/README.md

 authentication.

-On the remote side (on the seedbox itself), my rtorrent config creates a hardlink to a separate directory that ltfp pulls from. **As a result, the unmodified `lftp_sync` REMOVES SOURCE DIRECTORIES.**
+On the remote side (on the seedbox itself), my rtorrent config creates a hardlink to a separate directory that lftp pulls from. **As a result, the unmodified `lftp_sync` REMOVES SOURCE DIRECTORIES.**

 I run `lftp_sync` every five minutes with a cronjob.